Administration of Drugs for a Sexual Purpose

 What is the legal definition of Administration of Drugs for a Sexual Purpose?

-The legal definition of Administration of Drugs for a Sexual Purpose is when a person (A) gives a drug to someone else (B) intending that the drug:
+The legal definition of Administration of Drugs for Sex is when a person (A) gives a drug to someone else (B) intending that the drug:

 - will impair person (B)’s ability to give, withhold or withdraw consent to taking part in a sexual act; and